howardengelhart/cwrx/docs/fieldValidationDSL.md

 - If true, the field must be set on create.
 Failing to set the field will return a 400 to the client.
 - On edit, if the field is not set on the request, the field will be copied from the original object.

-### __createOnly
+### __unchangeable
 - **Expected type**: `Boolean`
-- If true, the field can *only* be set on create.
+- If true, the field can *only* be set once (on POST, or on PUT if the field was previously undefined/null).
-- On edit, the field will be copied from the original object.
+- If the field already existed, it will be copied from the original object.

 ### __type
 - **Expected type**: `String`, `Function`, `Object`, or `Array`